akshita98/akshita98/README.md

 ## Hi there 👋

+- 🎓 Computer Science Graduate from Virginia Tech
+- ⚡️ Proficient & experienced in Python, MySQL, AWS.
+- 💻 Looking for Software Engineering and ML Engineering roles.

 <!--
 **akshita98/akshita98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.